10,000 Days – Post-apocalyptic snorefest.

-13 Eerie – Poor horror movie starring Katherine Isabelle as a group of students go to a seemingly abandoned area to film their next project.
+13 Eerie – Poor horror movie starring Katherine Isabelle (Ginger Snaps and Freddy vs Jason) as a group of students go to a seemingly abandoned area to film their next project.

-9/11 – Charlie Sheen features in a film about a group of people trapped in one of the lifts at the World Trade Centre.
+9/11 – Charlie Sheen (Hot Shots, Major League and Young Guns) and Whoopie Goldberg (Star Trek Generations and Sister Act) feature in a film about a group of people trapped in one of the lifts at the World Trade Centre.

-A Night at the Roxbury – Chris Kattan and Will Farrell bring their Saturday Night Live skit about socially awkward brothers to the big screen.
+A Night at the Roxbury – Chris Kattan (House on Haunted Hill) and Will Farrell (Daddy’s Home, Zoolander and Blades of Glory) bring their Saturday Night Live skit about socially awkward brothers to the big screen.

 Accidental Love – The only thing accidental about this comedy is that you will watch it.
-Cast includes Jake Gyllenhaal and Jessica Biel.
+Cast includes Jake Gyllenhaal (Nightcrawler and Life) and Jessica Biel (Blade: Trinity).

 Aimy in a Cage – Atrociously bad film that I have since decided is the worst film that I have ever watched.

 Ain’t Them Bodies Saints – David Lowery’s story about a convict trying to get back to his wife.
-Starring Casey Affleck, Rooney Mara and Ben Foster.
+Starring Casey Affleck (A Ghost Story, Manchester by the Sea and Interstellar), Rooney Mara (A Ghost Story, Pan and Carol) and Ben Foster (30 Days of Night and Hell or High Water).

 Airborne – Forgettable mystery horror set on a plane.
 It was so forgettable in fact that when I read the synopsis, I had forgotten that I had already watched it several years ago.